-What is it?
+What is a 503 error?

-Upgrade your current hosting plan, so it would have even more resources than your current plan.
+Upgrade your current hosting plan, so it would have even more resources than your current plan

-In most cases, when error 503 occurs, you have reached the limit of CPU, physical memory or the number of simultaneously running processes.
+In most cases, when error 503 occurs, you have reached the limit of CPU, physical memory, or the number of simultaneously running processes.
 To find out for sure, open your hosting accounts hPanel, find Order Usage and check the usages of your plan.